Mckennastan/alx-low_level_programming/README.md

-This is the low level language readme file
+This a readme file for nested loop